mpbron/instancelib/docs/source/intro/datasets.rst

     you can directly use the :func:`~instancelib.ingest.spreadsheet.build_environment` function to convert your DataFrame to an :class:`~instancelib.Environment` object that can be used further.

-For tabular data files, we can read any dataset